Experts’ POV: Ensuring Your KCS Program Doesn’t Become A “One-Hit Wonder

 Sahana: At Automation Anywhere, we believe that defining “WIIFM (What’s In It For Me)” is absolutely essential.
 We started by creating a baseline of different KPIs at the organization, team, and individual levels before resolving the cases.
 Additionally, we identified the potential woes in terms of content, tools, and process that could hamper the productivity of our support team or managers.

 One of our key challenges was that information was scattered across distinct platforms and content sources, which made it difficult for our support agents to access case-resolving information in real-time.
 This is where SearchUnify came in.
-As a leading unified cognitive platform, it helped consolidate all the data in one place, thereby, transforming the search experience.
+As a leading enterprise agentic platform, it helped consolidate all the data in one place, thereby, transforming the search experience.

 Furthermore, we paid attention to the communication and feedback process.
 Constant feedback from our support engineers helped us determine the key areas that need to be improved.
 As a result, we achieved commendable improvements in terms of employee and customer satisfaction.